zerothi/pythonsupport-page/docs/index.rst

 to courses at DTU.

-.. card:: New to Python?
+.. card:: Need to install Python?
    :class-card: sd-color-primary

    .. raw:: html